rcls/stellatron/solids/stellatron.md

 ------------------------------

 Pieces 1 and 2 join together.
 Alternatively, print twelve of piece three.

+It doesn't really need a stand, but we give you two: `piece=10` is a tripod stand while `piece=11` is a pentapod stand.

 28 – Twelve big spikes, twenty small
 ------------------------------------